How to Choose a Hybrid Bike? [Beginner’s Guide]

 Mid to high-end hybrid bikes feature better components that are lighter, more reliable, and last longer.

-Before you buy a hybrid bike, make sure also to consider the following features.
+Before you buy a hybrid bike, make sure to consider the following features.

 Brakes

-Effective brakes are the difference between stopping at the red light or riding through the intersection.
+Effective brakes can make the difference between stopping at a red light and riding through the intersection.
 Yes, I’m exaggerating a bit, but you understand what I mean.
 So, what are your options?
 What brake types are used on hybrid bikes, and what type should you get?

 There are two basic types of brakes: